 - Customer service: Processing orders, managing payments, troubleshooting, responding to requests.

 You need to be highly organized to work as a VA, and good time management skills are a must.
-But this is a fast-paced and flexible way to make money online.
+These are fast-paced and flexible jobs you can work from home.
 With online entrepreneurship growing – from bloggers, freelancers, consultants, podcasters, eCommerce site owners, etc. – there are growing opportunities for work.

 Virtual assistants make anywhere from $15-$50/hour.
 It depends on your experience and the kind of services you offer.
 VAs that have specialized training running Facebook ads or with email marketing can demand higher pay.